e271828e/Flight.jl/docs/notes/design/framework_spec.md

 an XPlane12 output [device](#g-device), ground/trim init, paced run, post-run plots.
 Method:
 FlightCore's mechanisms are reference *behavior*, not requirements — the question is whether the new machinery expresses the experience (move stick, plane banks), never how to reproduce `assign_input!`.
+The interactive surface is *not* one
+thing: pilot commands cluster under a prefix; environment knobs stay with their components' panels.
 Inventory of the complete interactive surface, with each item's home:

 - **Streamed commands** (`throttle_axis`, `elevator/aileron/rudder_axis`): today
   written by joystick mappings after shaping *and* by GUI sliders on the same